ecdedios/cdc-outbreaks/README.md

 - pandas
 - Power BI

-To see the project in action, open and run the notebooks.
+To see the project in action, run the notebooks and interact with the dashboard.

 ## Meta